prathameshrjagtap/prathameshrjagtap/README.md

 # 💫 About Me:
 Hey 👋 I'm Prathamesh.
-Nice to see you.<br>🧐 I'm fascinated with Ethical Hacking, Kali Linux, Information Security and Automating boring stuff.<br>🌱 I’m currently learning Java Programming.<br>👯 I'm looking to contribute to the open-source projects.<br>🔭 I'm currently working on a Interactive Bot.
+Nice to see you.<br>🧐 I'm fascinated with Ethical Hacking, Kali Linux, Information Security and Automating boring stuff.<br>🌱 I’m currently learning Java Programming and Ethical Hacking using Kali Linux.<br>👯 I'm looking to contribute to the open-source projects.<br>🔭 I'm currently working on a Interactive Bot.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/linkedin.com/in/prathamesh-jagtap-a41933145)